The content

 Männersache?
 Frauen in Männerdomänen der

 antiken Welt, Deutsche Taschenbuch Verlag, 1994.
-Sealey, Raphel, Women
+Sealey, Raphael, Women

 and Law in Classical Greece, University of North Carolina